Arrayindex/simpsons-coding-challenge/README.md

 **How to submit**

-Fork this github repository and commit your submission to your repository, send us a link and we'll clone and review the code when it's submitted to us.
+Clone this github repository and commit your submission to your repository, send us a link and we'll clone and review the code when it's submitted to us.

 **Required Technologies:**